NEW: The heat wave has killed 800 in Karachi and 38 elsewhere in Sindh province, official says

 Ramadan obligations add pressure

-The heat wave comes at a time when the citizens in this predominantly Muslim country are observing Ramadan.
-During the holy month, the faithful fast from sunup until sundown.
+Citizens in this predominantly Muslim country are observing Ramadan, the holy month when Muslim faithful around the world fast from sunup until sundown.

-This means that, amidst these scorching temperatures, Pakistanis are forgoing food and water.
+This means, that amidst these scorching temperatures, Pakistanis are foregoing food and water.

-To the east, a heat wave struck India last month, killing more than 2,000 people.
+To the east, a heat wave struck Pakistan’s neighbor India last month, killing more than 2,000 people.